MrDave1999/quotes-backend/README.md

 cd quotes-backend
 ```

-**3.** Assign a user and group to the storage and bootstrap directories so that the web server can write to those directories:
+**3.** Change user and group to the storage and bootstrap directories so that the web server can write to those directories:
 ```
 chown -R www-data:www-data ./storage ./bootstrap
 ```